The Importance of Image Sequences

 This is also a problem with versioning of projects.
 For example, if the production is mostly interview footage and a request comes in to change the logo at the beginning or change something as simple as a colour, would call for rendering it all again.

 It only takes one frame to render incorrectly.

 It is important to split the process of rendering and exporting, and remain careful not to conflate the two.
 Specifically the rendering to a sequence of images, one image per frame on disk and then later to compile this sequence as an export process to a single video file.

 Rendering to a sequence immediately opens up a lot of possibilities.
 It enables an artist to target a specific problem, should one occur and render only that which is needed, previously missed, or anything that otherwise requires change.
-However while outputting to a sequence does not make rendering any less fallible, it does offer a lot more freedom for fixing anything wrong and crucially saving time.
+However while outputting to a sequence does not make rendering any less fallible, it does offer much more freedom for fixing anything wrong and crucially, saving time.
 Rendering to a sequence also enables the ability for multiple processors in different computers on the same network to each contribute to the same sequence, further decreasing the overall render time, provided the same or compatible render engines are used and dependencies are met.
-This is rarely possible on a video file.
+This is rarely possible on a single video file.

 Exporting differs from rendering because it is the process of creating the master version of a production by compiling an existing rendered image sequence to a single video file.
 With the heavy lifting done this process is usually — and certainly should be — fast.
 Vastly slower if rendering would be included during this same stage.
 This process typically requires very little processing since the rendered media should be streaming from disk.